Blog Post

 Addressing the cybersecurity skills gap

-In order to bridge the cybersecurity skills gap, organizations need to take a proactive approach.
-Of course, different factors may be affecting different companies based on their industry, location, and size.
+To bridge the cybersecurity skills gap, organizations need to take a proactive approach.
+Of course, different factors may affect different companies based on their industry, location, and size.
 After all, those based in urban hot spots typically have greater access to trained professionals compared to companies based out of more rural areas or smaller towns.
-Similarly, industries that are at a higher risk of attack and under more stringent regulations, such as the banking and financial industries, may face some difficulties in attracting cybersecurity professionals without high salaries and generous benefits.

 This, however, can be done by investing in education and training programs that focus on developing the necessary skills and expertise for the future.
-Organizations may also look to partner with nearby universities, colleges, and other educational institutions to create internship programs that would enable the next generation of cybersecurity professionals to take their first steps into the industry.
+Organizations may also partner with nearby universities, colleges, and other educational institutions to create internship programs that enable the next generation of cybersecurity professionals to take their first steps into the industry.

 However, there are still ways to address the issue now.